 A Company Violating Its Own Policies

 This functions much the same as breaking the law.
 But it’s harder because first, you’ve got to know how to get the company policy.
-Then you’ve got to prove that breaking it caused you to get hurt.
+Then you’ve got to prove that breaking the company policy caused you to get hurt.

 In any of these cases, you need a skilled accident injury lawyer to help you convincingly prove punitive damages are the right thing to do.
 Once you cross that hurdle, you’ve still got to prove just as convincingly that a substantial award is justified.